-Promotoras/es (outreach workers) provide outreach and education to members of their community.
-Often their training is on-the-job, not formal, and in many cases they are volunteers.
-Promotoras/as are an integral part in linking underserved populations to existing resources and services.
-Promotoras/es play key liaison and educator roles among agricultural workers in particular, and their familiarity with binational health issues in the context of migration is imperative.
-The HIA promotoras/es program has two components: promotoras/es training manuals on migration and health, and promotoras/es exchanges and binational conferences.
+Promotores/as or Community Health Workers (CHW) provide outreach and education to members of their community.
+They receive training, and they can be in paid positions or work as volunteers. .
+Promotores/as are an integral part in linking underserved populations to existing resources and services.
+They play key liaison and educator roles among agricultural workers in particular, and their familiarity with binational health issues in the context of migration is imperative.
+The HIA promotores/as program has three components: promotoras/es training manuals on migration and health, binational conferences

-To enhance the work of promotoras, HIA collaborates with its partners to produce Spanish-language promotoras manuals and training materials on health topics pertinent to migration and migrants.
+To enhance the work of promotores, HIA collaborates with its partners in the U.S. and Mexico to produce Spanish-language promotoras manuals and training materials on health topics pertinent to migration and migrants.

-HIA currently has a binational exchange program for promotora/es to build their knowledge of health care systems in both the United States and Mexico and to develop skills in providing culturally competent care.
+The purpose of the binational promotores exchange is to build their knowledge of health care systems in both the United States and Mexico and to develop skills in providing culturally competent care.